 To establish a campus focal point for pluralism work, we recommend reimagining the Harvard Foundation as the Harvard Foundation for Pluralism, or establishing a new University-wide Center for Pluralism, in which the Harvard Foundation is incorporated as a program.
 (A model for this kind of incorporation exists in the incorporation of the DuBois Institute within the Hutchins Center.)
 A proliferation of entities in overlapping thematic areas is not ideal for both budgetary reasons and the potential to generate competition where there should be collaboration.
 For the sake of simplicity, we'll refer to whatever entity emerges based on this recommendation as the Reimagined Harvard Foundation/Center for Pluralism.
-The Reimagined Harvard Foundation/ Center for Pluralism would ground its work in the University Values Statement.
+The Reimagined Harvard Foundation/ Center for Pluralism.